hillaryyang/hillaryyang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I'm Hillary.
 I keep a large notebook on my bed so that my midnight thoughts won't go forgotten.
 I used (nearly) exclusively two spoons for the entirety of my childhood, and my favorite movement of Holst's The Planets is Venus, the Bringer of Peace.
-I'm also really Mitski's Spotify artist "<a href=" https://open.spotify.com/artist/2uYWxilOVlUdk4oV9DvwqK?si=hl-QuVBOTeWHmL6RxFCi9A">About</a>" section.
+I'm also really into Mitski's Spotify artist "<a href=" https://open.spotify.com/artist/2uYWxilOVlUdk4oV9DvwqK?si=hl-QuVBOTeWHmL6RxFCi9A">About</a>" section.

 My favorite WCA events are pyraminx and 3x3, and I compete around the Great Lakes region.
 See my World Cube Association profile <a href="https://www.worldcubeassociation.org/persons/2019YANH09">here</a>.
 I'm attempting to learn 3x3 blindfolded - maybe someday my Google Sheet of <a href="https://docs.google.com/spreadsheets/d/1WyROUpM8wQhRtwNEOtzwwgzXxfAidAwrI-9usNa8gVM/edit?usp=sharing">letter pairs</a> will be completed.